spences10/scottspence.me/src/pages/md/about.md

 Tools of my trade: JavaScript, Gatsby, GraphQL, styled-components 💅 GraphCMS and Zeit [now]

+### My personality

+I find it hard to identify my traits, so instead I took the [16Personalities] test, here are [my results]

 ### My interests

 I try to get to the gym three times a week to weight lift, that took